shirano2/StarWarsRpgGame/README.md

 This game is for StarWars fan.

 At the beginning, you have to choose one character.
-And you have to choose your enermy.
+And you have to choose your enemy.

 Your character will be stronger every time attacking someone or defeating someone.